arista-eosplus/ztpserver/docs/config_config.rst

     Configuration values may be overridden by setting environment variables, if the configuration attribute supports it.
 This is mainly used for testing and should not be used in production deployments.

-Configuration values that support environment overrides use the ``environ`` keyword, as shown below (from config.py):
+Configuration values that support environment overrides use the ``environ`` keyword, as shown below:

 .. code-block:: python